alsm6169/docker-learn/docker003/Readme.md

 ## What we learned in previous chapter
 - create custom container using docker file with python code within the container i.e. will be shipped with the container
-- save output of code run from container on to a local folder
+- Use volumes to save the output of code run from container on to a local folder

 ### Docker command to build the image
 Refer to previous chapter for basic docker commands, additional commands